joseccanova/crawler-data-service/README.md

 the best for the smallest...

 the COOD object Paradigm after all "object are mutations"... and records need a timespamp..there is no record without time.

+lets think about ... "immutable"... with relation of what?
+]
+if you are immutable... that best that i call you ... something close of noting.. https://youtu.be/ORnvO1VyYMk

+a memory... something that to gain some meaning.. will be thrown to the 0´s and 1´s but with a time at side..

+so immutability is a rule a thumb when you need to define "something (the impedance borning)"... because something is complex...